yhauxell/goobo/README.md

 This project is part of a PoC to demonstrate integration with google books api (free access), specifically, volumes given a term.
 The application at the moment is able to:

+* Ajax books search by a desired term.
 * Display Books results (by default will look for "Game of Thrones" term).
 * Select a book and display its details.
 * Order books in asc or desc order.
-* Filter books by year
+* Filter books by year.
+* Ajax pagination.

 ### Book